 2. Not being able to relinquish control

 It’s not possible to get anywhere quickly or efficiently without the help of others.
 Very often we surround ourselves with people, but fail to delegate to them effectively.
 One of my clients expressed it very well yesterday – “I’m fine with delegating if they are in the room with me”.
 Delegation takes trust and a willingness to relinquish control.
-Only when you are happy to relinquish control and be prepared to trust others will you be able to become more personally effective.
+Only when you are happy to relinquish control and be prepared to trust others will you be able to have greater personal effectiveness in your day-job.

 3. Lack of self-respect